Kitware/dive/docs/Deployment-Overview.md

 ## Hybrid options for storage

 Any instance of VIAME Web, including our public server, can connect to S3-compatible storage.
-This means your lab or group could make your existing data avaible at [viame.kitware.com](https://viame.kitware.com), either privately or publicly.
+This means your lab or group could make your existing data available at [viame.kitware.com](https://viame.kitware.com), either privately or publicly.

 | Storage Product | Support level |
 |-----------------|---------------|